kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

 checking if there are objects with field X set) may be a last resort.
 Avoid logs or events for this purpose.
 -->
-N/A. Workloads that queries the OpenAPI specs automatically use this feature if enabled.
+N/A. Workloads that query the OpenAPI specs automatically use this feature if enabled.
 ###### How can someone using this feature know that it is working for their instance?

 <!--